-- The Great Geysir, located in southeast Iceland.
-This is the largest geyser in Iceland, and erupts infrequently (2000, and then 2016).
-Watch below the rare sighting of the first recorded Geysir’s activity in 1950.
+- The Great Geysir: located in southeast Iceland.
+This is the largest geyser in Iceland and infrequently erupts (2000 and then 2016).
+Watch below the rare sighting of the first recorded Geysir activity in 1950.

 - Steamboat Geyser, located in Yellowstone National Park, USA.
 This geyser can spurt water up to 300 ft (91 meters) into the sky, but is not very active, much like the Great Geysir.

 Technically still active, but very infrequent